yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     - **Application Type**: Node.js Application

-    - **Subscription**: Use the same subscription you have been using throughout the lab
+    - **Subscription**: Use the same subscription you have been using throughout the lab.

-    - **Resource Group**: Use the existing resource group fabmedical-SUFFIX
+    - **Resource Group**: Use the existing resource group fabmedical-SUFFIX.

-    - **Location**: Use the same location you have been using throughout the lab
+    - **Location**: Use the same location you have been using throughout the lab.

     ![A screenshot of the Azure Portal showing the new Application Insights blade.](media/Ex4-Task4.3.png)